Howto: Write a good commit message

 If there is more to add, have a blank line after the first line then describe away.
 Issue numbers, pull request numbers, links to more info can all go here.

-Explanations as to what is actually going on are especially welcome.
+Explanations as to what is actually going on or why a specific solution was chosen when there are several available are especially welcome.

 If this a pull request with a good and beefy explanation, copy the explanation to the body of the commit so that the explanation stays with the code.